jk89/record-deck/README.md

 [Tuning PID control parameters with a Kalman filter](https://folk.ntnu.no/skoge/prost/proceedings/PID-2018/0064.PDF)
 ## Tracking

 Angular velocity, acceleration and jerk will be computed using the Eular method from temporal and angular measurements, some effort is required to smooth these measurements and deal with error.
-Kalman or more specifically EKF
+Kalman or more specifically EKF will be used.

 - [A_jerk_model_to_tracking_highly_maneuvering_targets](https://www.researchgate.net/publication/3002819_A_jerk_model_to_tracking_highly_maneuvering_targets)
 - [Jerk stackoverflow](https://dsp.stackexchange.com/questions/24847/wrong-estimation-of-derivatives-with-an-extended-kalman-filter)